Bookcase

 by Roger Penrose

 This is no ordinary popular science book.
 An excellent tour through the philosophy of mind, with detours through algorithms, mathematics, philosophy, cosmology, classical and quantum physics, cognitive science and even some biology.
-Penrose argues against "Strong AI", and he did not ultimately convince me of his standpoint, but it was a fascinating read all the way through.
+Penrose argues against "Strong AI", and he did not ultimately convince me of his viewpoint, but it was a fascinating read all the way through.

 Cover image of Flatland: A Romance of Many Dimensions by Edwin A. Abbott